vitorccs/bluetooth-rc-car/README.md

 }
 ```

-Fine tuned customizations can be done in the individual files like `ServoMotor.h`
+Fine-tuning customizations can be done in the individual files like `ServoMotor.h` for servo motor angle
 ```c++
 #ifndef SERVOMOTOR_H
 #define SERVOMOTOR_H